 INFO: Filtering Lists on Windows PC

 You can filter your list by any column using the Filter Bar.
-To open the Filter Bar, choosefrom the menu or use the Filter button on the tool bar.
+To open the Filter Bar, choose Filter from the View menu or use the Filter button on the tool bar.
 While the Filter Bar is present, all the filters in the Filter Bar are applied to the list.
-If the Filter Bar is closed, no filters are applied and you'll see the entire list.
+If the Filter Bar is closed, no filters are applied and you’ll see the entire list.

 To filter by a certain column, click in the Filter Bar above that column.
 For Checkbox, Flag, Priority, Yes/No, 3 State and Date columns, you’ll see a menu where you can choose the value to filter by.
 Some of these menus will also have a More Options selection that will display a window where you can enter a value.
 For Category columns you’ll see a drop down list where you can choose the category value to filter by.
 For String and Numeric columns a window will open where you can enter a value to filter by.
 Numeric and Date columns also allow you to filter on column values related to the filter value with a relational operator (equal to, not equal to, greater than, less than, greater than or equal and less than or equal).
 On these columns, clicking on the relational operator in the Filter Bar will show a menu of operators you can choose from.

 For example, if you click in the Filter Bar above the Checkbox column, a menu will pop up where you can choose <Off>, Checked (or Yes) or Unchecked (or No).
 If you choose Checked, only items with the Checkbox checked will be displayed.